aidanok/arql-ops/README.md

 `npm install https://kybjhezuyftg.arweave.net/ITTPLYoxidZzAJP50FQ03QJUSkkh9iKHcmMcLZOvqtQ`

-- PROS: exact dependency pinning, immutable blockchain so packaged can't be removed or replaced with something malicious.
+- PROS: exact dependency pinning, immutable blockchain so package can't be removed or replaced with something malicious. (although npm lockfiles and exact versions will take of this too)
 - CONS: not exactly easy to remember install line :D manual upgrades

 This works because npm can install a .tgz file from any url, so it was just a matter of running `pika build`, tar'ing the pkg/ folder it produces, and uploading to arweave.